tebl/tebl/faq.md

 # 1> General
 ## 1.1> Why no response to my ticket?
 As already mentioned, I do these things as a hobby while dealing with a chronic disease.
 I want to stay active in any way that I can, but unfortunately my ability to do so have been severely limited.
 There's no available midnight oil to burn, it has already been spent by the time I wake up in the morning.
-The good news however is that what I make is shared, you have all the resources available to figure things out.
+The good news however is that what I make is shared, you have all the resources needed to figure things out.
+Chances are that a printed out schematic, a little elbow-grease will often lead to an actual answer before I ultimately manage to write up a reply that would more than likely be little else than questions intended to narrow things down the fault within the confines of the same schematic.

 ## 1.2> How can I help?
 There are many ways that you can help out with projects such as this, the easiest way is to just share your pictures and the fun you had building and using it - that's inspiring for aspiring hobby-tinkerers such as myself.
 If you find problems and have some bit of knowledge that you feel should exist somewhere within the repository, that is also a great way to contribute.